thomas-bouvier/hermod-action-yeelight/README.md

 Assigning a `site_id` to a light allows you to ask queries like `Hey Snips, turn on the lights`, which would  affect lights in the same area than the Snips device only.
 If you don't affect any `site_id` to any lights, this query would affect all of your lights.

+If you forked the app from the Snips App Store, you may need to update the `intent_prefix` attribute with your Snips Console account username.
+It will be used to catch the correct 'intent detected' topic.

 ### Configuration using Sam

 Sam will ask you to input the above parameters during the installation process.
-Enter your locale (`english` or `french`).
+Enter your locale (`en` or `fr`).
 Press enter to keep the value already set as an `id`, and fill in the `room` and the `site_id` at your convenience.

 You can change this configuration by manually editing `config.ini`.